-Antibodies that detect West Nile Virus NS1 can be used in several scientific applications, including Western Blot.
-Our West Nile Virus NS1 polyclonal antibodies are developed in Rabbit.
-Find the West Nile Virus NS1 antibody that fits your needs.
-Choose from 1 of 2 West Nile Virus NS1 antibodies, which have been validated in experiments with 4 images featured in our data gallery.
+Antibodies that detect ZC3H12B can be used in several scientific applications, including Immunohistochemistry and Western Blot.
+These antibodies target ZC3H12B in Human, Rat and Mouse samples.
+Our ZC3H12B polyclonal antibodies are developed in Rabbit.
+Find the ZC3H12B antibody that fits your needs.
+Choose from 1 of 2 ZC3H12B antibodies, which have been validated in experiments with 3 images featured in our data gallery.

 Browse primary antibodies for WB, Flow, IHC, ICC/IF, ELISA, IP, and other applications.
 Antibodies with Advanced Verification data have been validated for specificity to ensure that the antibody binds to the antigen stated.
 If you cannot find the antibody you're looking for, contact us today to develop custom antibodies for specific targets, species and applications.
 View more

 ZC3H12B, also known as MCPIP2, is a member of a family of novel CCCH-zinc finger proteins that regulate macrophage activation and may be involved in host immunity and inflammatory diseases.
 The function of ZC3H12B is not well understood.
 Unlike other members of the ZC3H12 family, ZC3H12B has a RasGEF domain at the C-terminal of the zinc finger motif, suggesting its potential involvement in Ras-mediated signal transduction.
 It is highly expressed in brain, thymus, and testis, but unlike ZC3H12A and ZC3H12C, not expressed in macrophages after treatment with lipopolysaccharide (LPS).

 MCP-induced protein 2; Probable ribonuclease ZC3H12B; RP3-475B7.1; Zinc finger CCCH domain-containing protein 12B; zinc finger CCCH-type containing 12B